jasonhemann/24SP-CS2126/syllabus.md

 ## Acknowledgments

 Thanks over the years for inspiration and content from at least the
-following: Dan Friedman, Shriram Krishnamurthi, Lindsey Kuper, and Marco Morazán.
+following: Dan Friedman, Shriram Krishnamurthi, Lindsey Kuper, Vincent St-Amour, and Marco Morazán.

 ![In the syllabus]({{ site.baseurl }}/assets/images/syllabus.gif "Might just be worth checking.")